 URSMD trains medical professionals who are not only dedicated to clinical and scientific excellence, but also possess the compassion, understanding, and reflection from exposure to cultures and surroundings different than their own.
 The URSMD is committed to promoting the understanding of the social, political and economic determinants of health.
-In light of this, we have a coordinated Center for Advocacy, Community Health, Education and Diversity (CACHED).
+In light of this, we have a coordinated Office of Medical Student Inclusion and Enrichment Programs (OMSIEP).
 This center supports and administers a number of programs such as those listed below.

 At the University of Rochester School of Medicine and Dentistry, we encourage students to expand their impact and transcend boundaries.
 We enthusiastically support our students in traveling to other countries to enhance their learning—and improve the lives of people around the world.
 We have affiliation agreements in China, Peru, Poland, and Spain and offer international medicine programs in more than 40 countries.

 The Students of Rochester Outreach (SRO) volunteer program allows URSMD students the opportunity to serve those in need.
 Participants gain insight into the often unique experiences of individuals who face disparities in health care and wellness.
 It is our goal for MD students to form alliances with people facing challenges undermining their achievement or living in limited resource settings.
 There are numerous opportunities available, one of the most popular being UR Well, a student-run program providing health services for the uninsured.
 Other programs include an art program for hospitalized children, Refugee Student Alliance, academic tutoring of at-risk inner city children.
 For students interested in learning more about community health and the systems impacting health care delivery, we offer the Community Health Improvement Course, a four week elective that links students with community partners for service learning.
 Students who complete the course and engage partners for longitudinal community health improvement earn the potential to be awarded an MD with Distinction in Community Health at graduation.